luismiguelcasadodiaz/ArkoseLabs/README.md

 # ArkoseLabs
 Data Analyst Interview Exercise

-The following is a short exercise to allow us to understand how you problem solve.
+The following is a short exercise to allow us to understand how you problem-solve.
 This exercise should take no more than one (1) hour.
 Documenting your thinking is more important than the answer.
-Please include any scripts or visualisations that you may have used in determining your answers.
+Please include any scripts or visualizations that you may have used in determining your answers.

-Included with this exercise are two (2) files which contain movie related data pulled from IMDB:
+Included with this exercise are two (2) files that contain movie-related data pulled from IMDB:

 ## title_basics_2018.csv - A file containing all movies released in 2018, including the following columns: